Words Matter When Talking About Pain With Your Doctor

 So if today's pain scale isn't working well for patients and doctors, what's the alternative?

-Many healthcare providers are trying to come up with a system that involves words, not numbers.
+Many health care providers are trying to come up with a system that involves words, not numbers.

 "I never look at just the pain scale," says Dr. Chrystina Jeter, an anesthesiologist and pain management specialist with UCLA Health, who was Rosette's doctor.